jwillemsen/daikin_onecta/readme.md

 <!---
 # Installation using HACS:

-Install with [HACS](https://hacs.xyz): Search for "Daikin Residential for Altherma 3" in the default repository, -->
+Install with [HACS](https://hacs.xyz): Search for "Daikin Onecta" in the default repository, -->

 # Manual Installation